This course will provide your workforce with the skills and knowledge required to work effectively in the Youth Residential Care Industry.

 It is expected that all course requirements will be satisfactorily completed within 12 to 18 months, depending on your workplace policies and state specific legislation.

 This course has been developed for those already working in residential care.
 Holding a position in the field is a course prerequisite.
 Course participants need to have reasonable literacy and numeracy skills as written assessment tasks form part of the course.
 Literacy support will be provided if needed.

 Those with previous qualifications will still find this course of benefit and value to their work.

 All of our study materials are hosted online, which allows you to the freedom and flexibility of choosing when and were you study and fitting your studies around your work and lifestyle.
-Access our online learning portal 24 hours a day, seven days a week and be supported by high-quality trainers and assessors who are committed to your learning success.
+Access our online learning portal is 24/7 and our team of high-quality trainers and assessors will be available for support during business hours Monday to Friday.